 Self-cleaning toilets, for example, allow you to save time, and cuts out the need to do one of the most undesired chores in the house!
 Our new ActiClean Self-Cleaning Toilet is the perfect solution, using a cleaning solution combined with our powerful VorMax flushing system, with both a Quick Clean and Deep Clean cycle for a bowl that’s sparkling clean at the touch of a button.

-American Standard offers a wide range of toilets with our unique EverClean® Surface.
-It is an ultra-smooth glaze with antimicrobial properties which is applied on top of the conventional glaze and fired into all glazed surfaces of the toilet.
-It gives the toilet a super smooth, mirror-like finish - which stays cleaner because the soil has a harder time clinging to it.
+American Standard offers a wide range of toilets with our unique EverClean® Surface, an ultra-smooth glaze with antimicrobial properties, giving the toilet a super smooth, mirror-like finish - which stays cleaner because the soil has a harder time clinging to it.
 The EverClean® surface also inhibits the growth of stain and odor-causing bacteria, mold, and mildew on the surface.